JMiah26/JMiah26/README.md

 ### The Ball
 A 3D **Unity** project focused more on **UI design** than gameplay, with an emphasis on **accessibility**, **clear layouts**, and **simple user interaction**.

-## Current Focus

-I am currently focused on improving my:
-- 3D environment art workflows
-- Modelling and asset creation in Maya
-- Real-time scene building in Unity and Unreal Engine
-- Texturing, lighting, and presentation
-- Portfolio development for environment art and game development roles

-## Career Goal

-My goal is to build a career as a **3D Environment Artist**, **3D Modeller**, and **Game Developer**, contributing to projects and working as part of a team with shared ambitions and a passion for creating games.

 ## Interests